-Our presence in both the commercial transport and military sectors of the aerospace industry may mitigate the impact on our business of any specific industry risk.
+Our presence in both the commercial aerospace and military sectors of the aerospace industry may mitigate the impact on our business of any specific industry risk.
 We service a diversified customer base in the commercial and military aerospace industry, and we provide components to a diverse installed base of aircraft, which mitigates our exposure to any individual airframe platform.
-At times, declines in sales in any one sector have been offset by increased sales in another.
-For example, the commercial transport sector that we serve was adversely affected by the events of September 11, 2001, but the downturn in that market was partially offset by an increase in military aircraft spending that resulted from the military engagements in Afghanistan and Iraq and the war on terrorism.
+At times, declines in sales in one sector have been offset by increased sales in another.
+However, due to differences between the profitability of our products sold to OEM and aftermarket customers, variation in product mix can cause variation in gross margin.